 a.
 When a defendant has a pending case in Circuit Court, Superior Court No. 1, Superior Court No. 2, or Superior Court No. 3, the Clerk shall file any subsequent criminal case types (MR, F1, F2, F3, F4, F5, F6, or CM) in the same court as that of the pending case.
-This paragraph does not apply to F6 or CM case types with one (1) or more OWI offenses (IC 9-30-5) charged.
+However, this subparagraph does not apply to F6 or CM case types with one (1) or more OWI offenses (IC 9-30-5) charged.

 b.
-When a defendant has a pending case in Superior Court No. 4, or Superior Court No. 5, or Superior Court No. 6, the Clerk shall file any subsequent misdemeanor or F6 Felony offenses (except those assigned to Superior Court No. 3 pursuant to Section 301.30) in the same court as that of the pending case.
+When a defendant has a pending case in Superior Court No. 4, or Superior Court No. 5, or Superior Court No. 6, the Clerk shall file any subsequent F6 or CM case types (except those assigned to Superior Court No. 3 or 6 pursuant to Section 301.30) in the same court as that of the pending case.

 c.
-When a defendant's only pending cases are in Superior Court No. 4, or Superior Court No. 5, or Superior Court No. 6, the Clerk shall file any subsequent offenses listed under Sections 301.30 or 301.40 as set forth in Sections 301.30 and 301.40.
+When a defendant’s only pending cases are in Superior Court No. 4, or Superior Court No. 5, or Superior Court No. 6, the Clerk shall file any subsequent case types listed under Sections 301.30 or 301.40 as set forth in Sections 301.30 and 301.40.

 a.
 Begin with a set number of cases which is evenly divisible by the applicable number of Hamilton County Courts.